feureau/Feureau-Digital-Library/900 History & geography/950 History of Asia/959 Southeast Asia/George Cœdès - The Indianized States of Southeast Asia.md

 This project aims to make past scholarly works published by The Australian National University available to a global audience under its open-access policy.
 THE INDIANIZED STATES OF SOUTHEAST ASIA

-PLEASE BETURB FO: | EDITORIAL DEPARTMENT |

-AUSTRALIA AT Ob AL UNIVEASITY|

-t rad

-GATI DATE 26:

-MMENDED RETAIL PRIDE FES9S NS THE INDIANIZED STATES OF SOUTHEAST ASIA by G. COEDES Edited by Walter F. Vella

-Translated by Susan Brown Cowing

 1975

+AUSTRALIAN NATIONAL UNIVERSITY PRESS

+CANBERRA

-AUSTRALIAN NATIONAL UNIVERSITY PRESS CANBERRA This translation was done under the auspices of the Research Publications and Translations Program of the Institute of Advanced Projects, East-West Center.
+This translation was done under the auspices of the Research Publications and Translations Program of the Institute of Advanced Projects, East-West Center.

 French edition copyright © 1964 by Editions £. de Boccard, Paris